doukous/doukous/README.md

 I am passionate software engineer focused on backend and fullstack web development.
 The language I am more familiar with are Python and JavaScript/TypeScript.

-I also a raising interest on Edge AI and federated learning.
+I also have a raising interest on Edge AI and federated learning.